b-musketeers/b-musketeers.github.io/aboutus.md

 ---
 layout: page
-title: About me
+title: About Us
-subtitle: Why you'd want to go on a date with me
+subtitle: A little bit about the content creators
 ---

 My name is Inigo Montoya.
 I have the following qualities: